-Memory foam is a fantastic option for those with allergies.
+Memory foam is a fantastic option for those seeking a hypoallergenic mattress for allergies.
 It creates a very hostile environment for all kinds of microbes that could trigger allergies, like mold, mildew, dust mites, and bacteria.
 If you have a latex allergy along with your other allergies, memory foam is an excellent hypoallergenic choice.

 Types of Memory Foam

 Memory foam offers lots of options in terms of cooling and allergy relief.